top of page

 Health System Factors

 Globally, people have varying access to healthcare.
 People who have difficulty accessing a healthcare facility either initially or for follow up post discharge demonstrate higher risk of contracture formation.
 People who can access specialist burn care will be less likely to develop contractures.
-Specialist burn care is very limited in LMICs.
+The availability of specialist burn care in LMICs is very limited.

 This is not an extensive list of risk factors, more research is needed to develop a comprehensive understanding of burn contracture risk and how these factors interact in different environments and settings.

 Every individual is different and has their own unique journey leading to and following a burn injury.
-Specific treatments and considerations need to be tailored to the individual and their own experiences to prevent or reduce contractures.
+Prevention and treatment efforts for burn contractures need to be tailored to the individual and their own experiences.
 With better understanding, we aim to stop contractures by reducing people’s exposure to risk factors.
-This would vastly improve quality of life, decrease the number of reconstructive surgeries required and prevent unnecessary pain and disability for burn survivors everywhere.
+As a consequence there would be a vast improvement in quality of life, decrease of the number of reconstructive surgeries required and prevention of unnecessary pain, suffering and disability for burn survivors everywhere.

 What's THE treatment?